noirbizarre/bumpr/README.rst

     $ bumpr fake/__init__.py README.rst -M -ps dev

 But Bump'R is designed to work with a configuration file (``bumpr.rc`` by defaults).
+Some features are only availables with the configuration file like:

+- commit message customization
+- hooks configuration
+- multiline test, clean and publish commands

+Here's an exemple:

 .. code-block:: ini